dropzone/dropzone/index.md

 | `maxFilesize`           | in MB
 | `paramName`             | The name of the file param that gets transferred.
 Defaults to `file`.
 | `headers`               | An object to send additional headers to the server.
 Eg: `headers: { "My-Awesome-Header": "header value" }`
-| `dictDefaultMessage`    | The message that gets displayed before any files are dropped.
-This is normally replaced by an image but defaults to "Drop files here to upload"
-| `dictFallbackMessage`   | If the browser is not supported, the default message will be replaced with this text.
-Defaults to "Your browser does not support drag'n'drop file uploads."
-| `dictFallbackText`      | This will be added before the file input files.
-If you provide a fallback element yourself, or if this option is `null` this will be ignored.
-Defaults to "Please use the fallback form below to upload your files like in the olden days."
-| `dictInvalidFileType`   | Shown as error message if the file doesn't match the file type.
-| `dictFileTooBig`        | Shown when the file is too big. {{filesize}} and {{maxFilesize}} will be replaced.
-| `dictResponseError`     | Shown as error message if the server response was invalid. `{{statusCode}}` will be replaced with the servers status code.
 | `previewsContainer`     | defines where to display the file previews – if `null` the Dropzone element is used.
 Can be a plain HTMLElement or a CSS selector.
 The element should have the `dropzone-previews` class so the previews are displayed properly.
 | `clickable`             | If `true`, the dropzone element itself will be clickable, if `false` nothing will be clickable.
 Otherwise you can pass an HTML element, a CSS selector (for multiple elements) or an array of those.
 | `createImageThumbnails` |